FoxStudios/Konfig/README.md

 Konfig konfig = new Konfig("example"); // creates a new instance and tries to load the config file

 KonfigCategory category = new KonfigCategory("category");
-category.add("key", "default value"); // default value can be a String, Number or Boolean
+category.add("key", "default value"); // default value can be a String, Number, Boolean or JsonElement

 konfig.add(category);